Clubs and Organizations in District 126

 Ms. Meyer - Business Manager

-French Club is an organization dedicated to promoting the French language and culture.
-Our regular meetings occur monthly, however others are scheduled as needed in order to plan and prepare activities which usually include: A welcome breakfast in the Fall, Fall picnic, Holiday Folk Fair in November, National French Contest, fundraising and trips to French restaurants and French language movies.
+Description: French Club is an organization dedicated to promoting the French language and culture.
+Our regular meetings occur monthly, however others are scheduled as needed in order to plan and prepare activities which usually include: A welcome breakfast in the Fall, Fall picnic, Holiday Folk Fair in November, fundraising and trips to French restaurants and French language movies.

 Meets: Twice a month

-HATT (Hispanic Americans Talking Together) is a club that strives to create a sense of community among Latino students, to foster pride in self, school and cultural heritage.
+Description: HATT is a club that strives to create a sense of community among Latino students, to foster pride in self, school and cultural heritage.
 Meetings are held bi-weekly.
 This group participates in several events, including a Hispanic Heritage Month program in October.
 Typical activities include a trip to the Mexican Fine Arts Museum in Chicago, Cinco de Mayo event, corn maze, Foreign Language picnic, participate in cultural dances and more.

-Healthy YOUth (Youth Opportunities Unlimited) is a drug prevention program for dedicated, hard-working, and responsible ZBTHS students who have chosen to be drug-free and who want to share that commitment with others in their community.
-Healthy YOUth is more than just a club.
-The program is sponsored not only by ZBTHS, but by the Lake County Health Department and the Coalition for Healthy Communities as well.
-Healthy YOUth members will be mentors and role models for other students.
+Description: Healthy YOUth (Youth Opportunities Unlimited) is a drug prevention program for dedicated, hard-working, and responsible ZBTHS students who have chosen to be drug-free and who want to share that commitment with others in their community.
+The program is sponsored not only by ZBTHS, but by the Cebrin Goodman Center and the Coalition for Healthy Communities.
+Healthy YOUth members will be mentors and role models for other students who choose to live a healthy lifestyle.

 Meets: Fall - 10-12 times after school

-Open to all students wishing to be involved in service oriented activities.
+Description: Open to all students wishing to be involved in service oriented activities.
 Key Club works with the Zion Kiwanis Club on projects designed to promote a better school, community and country.
-This includes two Blood Drives; one in Fall and one in Spring.
+This includes two Blood Drives; one in October and one in March.
 They also hold fundraisers, walk in the Labor Day Parade, Peanut Days, distribute turkey baskets at Thanksgiving, gift wrapping at Christmas, Pancake Breakfast in March and many other service projects within our community.

 Meets: Executive Board meets the 1st & 3rd Tuesday of each month in Room 120 at 7:15AM.
-General Membership meets the 2nd and 4th Tuesday of each month in room 120 at 2:45PM.
+General Membership meets the 2nd and 4th Tuesday of each month via Zoom at 2:40.

 National Honor Society

-NHS is a service organization that is by invitation only.
+Description: NHS is a service organization that is by invitation only.
 To be invited to join NHS students will receive an application second semester of their sophomore year if they have maintained a GPA of 3.75.
 Students must complete the application by the set deadline.
 A committee will then review the applications and determine membership based on high levels of leadership, scholarship, service and character.
 All faculty members will vote on these pillars as well.
+Once members are inducted they are r